 - Current Events: Each Friday at 10:00 AM people gather to talk about what’s happening.
 Many opinions are expressed and discussions center on everything from local news, to politics, to international crises.

-- Knitting and Crocheting: This group meets at 1:00 PM on Wednesdays and Fridays to work on individual projects with others.
+- Knitting and Crocheting: This group meets at 1:00 PM on Tuesdays, Wednesdays and Fridays to work on individual projects with others.
 The Center has a large supply of yarn to make projects to sell at our annual Craft Show or our outreach programs; or bring your own projects to work on.
 The ladies will even help you learn a new skill.

 - Low Vision Support Group: The group is facilitated by the Colorado Center for the Blind and is open to anyone who is experiencing any vision issues.
 They meet monthly on the 3rd Tuesday at 1:00 PM.
 This is a great way to hear about new technologies, learn new coping skills, and relate with others having similar struggles.

 - Trivia Group: Anyone is welcome to come see what you know and learn some new things as they go through trivia questions and try to stump each other.
 No experience is necessary, just a desire to keep learning.
 They meet at 1:00 PM on Thursdays, except for the 4th Thursday when they meet at 2:00 PM after Active Minds.

 SENIOR CENTER CLASSES/PROGRAMS – Please sign up in advance for these programs.
 Some have fees associated with them, while others are at no cost

 - Active Minds: We receive grant funding to be able to offer Active Minds presentations free each month on the 4th Thursday at 1:00 PM.
 These are hour long lectures on topics of interest.
 Please sign up in advance.
 We are the only south Denver location for Active Minds programming.
 Learning is a lifelong adventure.
 Topics are promoted in the newsletter.